 - If the development process is parallel with the design, it’s quite easy to follow what’s being built as we communicate with the client/the developers on a daily basis.

 Well, this is how we do it.
 This is our ideal UX process at this very moment, but we know that it won’t be the same when we try applying it to a real project.
-Of course it gives us the ability to plan things by and large, but it constantly changes based on the project.
-We also have to accept that there is no such thing as a perfect UX process, it always can and should be improved.
+Of course, it gives us the ability to plan things by and large, but it constantly changes based on the project.